cosmos/sdk-tutorials/course-ida/discord-info.md

 ---
-title: Get support on Discord
+title: Get Support on Discord
 order:
 description:
 tag:
 ---

-# Get support on Discord
+# Get Support on Discord

 The private channels for the Academy on the official Discord is where you will communicate and collaborate with your instructors, tutors, and fellow participants.
 There are six channels - each dedicated to a specific topic - where you can post messages, ask questions, and request support.